intimacy

 Talking to a Rock

-Audio: Allison sits with the beautiful preface to the Blue Cliff Record – before Bodhidharma’s encounter with Emperor Wu.
-Noticing our strategies of controlling experience, which shut life out.
+PZI Zen Online Audio: Allison sits with the beautiful preface to the Blue Cliff Record, before Bodhidharma’s encounter with Emperor Wu.
+Noticing our strategies for controlling experience, which shut life out.
 Issa’s story of love and loss.
-As recorded April 21st.
+As recorded April 21 2020.

-Zoom Zen – Sarah Bender, Roshi reflects on the intimacy of not knowing, the nearness of all of us in this dreamy emergent time.
+PZI Zen Online Audio: Sarah Bender Roshi reflects on the intimacy of not knowing, the nearness of all of us in this dreamy emergent time.
 Wandering and not knowing are allies now.
-As recorded Friday, April 3rd, includes: Sarah’s intro & Dharma talk, silent meditation segments and sharing.
+Includes Sarah’s intro & dharma talk, silent meditation segments, and sharing.
+As recorded April 3 2020.

-Layman Pang and his daughter Ling Chou fall down for different reasons in this koan.
-Tess leads the group through meditation and a talk on how the koan entered her life, followed by comment from other meditators on the nature of intimacy.
-Some silent group meditation segments are included as recorded Mar.
-30th 2020
+Layman Pang and his daughter Lingzhao fall down for different reasons in this koan.
+Tess leads the group through a meditation and talk on how the koan entered her life; followed by comments from other meditators on the nature of intimacy.
+Some silent meditation segments are included.
+As recorded March 30, 2020.

-Zoom Zen Audio – Allison talks us through the first indications of our new normal.
+Allison Atwill talks us through the first indications of our new normal.
 Tenderness for the smallest things.
-Her talk is first and then a silent meditation with the koan: ‘Stop the dogs barking at midnight!’, poems & reflections afterward.
+Includes silent meditation with the koan, “Stop the dogs barking at midnight!”
+With poems & reflections.
+Sunday Zen session recorded March 24, 2020.

 When the Seas Got Rough